Easy No-Bake Cheesecake

 This easy no-bake cheesecake is the most perfect 5 ingredient no-bake cheesecake recipe!
 It takes just 5 minutes to make and requires merely mixing the filling and smoothing it inside a graham cracker crust.
 The cheesecake sets up in the refrigerator and the end result is a smooth, creamy, and slightly tangy dessert!

 Topping ideas are endless but we love to eat our easy no-bake cheesecake with fresh fruit, raspberry sauce, or if you’re a cheesecake purist, a fork is all you’ll need.
+And if you love cheesecake, be sure to try my Crumbl New York Cheesecake Cookies, Crumbl Raspberry Cheesecake Cookies and my Crumbl Salted Caramel Cheesecake Cookies!

 Why This Recipe Works